SPawson/sallys-school-of-motoring/README.md

 <h4>Feature 4 – Enquiry Form</h4>
 <p>An enquiry form is featured on the homepage and contact page which allows the user to input their information into the contact form.
-This is then submitted to Sally when the user submits the form using the submit button.
-Validators are in place to ensure that every field has information entered into it, to reduce the chance of erroneous information being submitted.An image carousel is featured on the homepage which allows users to get a visual
+This is then
-representation of the areas in which the driving school covers.
-This is achieved by cycling through local landmarks and allowing users to select through the carousel using the glyphicon buttons.</p>
+submitted to Sally when the user submits the form using the submit button.
+Validators are in place to ensure that every field has information entered into it, to reduce the chance of erroneous information being submitted.</p>

 <h4>Feature 5 – Embeded Videos</h4>
 <p>Embedded videos are featured on the learning to drive page and this allows the user to play videos related to the content they are reading to further expand this.
-The user can do this by clicking on the video and then have the option to expand to full screen, to make watching the content easier.</p>
+The user can do this by clicking on the video and then have the option to expand to full screen, to make watching the content easier</p>

 <h4>Feature 6 – Book Now Modal</h4>
 <p>A modal is featured on the lesson pricing page and allows the user to activate it, when they press the book now button in the different package blocks.